SatyamHolmes/Audio-Record/Readme.md

   <li> Turn on Developer mode if it is disabled </li>
   <li> click on load unpacked </li>
   <li> Select the folder containing all the extensions files </li>
-  <li> ENjoy you have successfully installed the extension.
-Play any vidoe and let the extension take care of the rest </li>
+  <li> Enjoy you have successfully installed the extension.
+Play any video and let the extension take care of the rest </li>
 </ul>